Pouring Concrete Cost

 Minimum Charge

-In some cases, labourers can set their minimum wage.
-On the one hand, this could be in the form of a specific minimum charge applied to your total cost.
-On the other hand, however, it may apply as an extension of an existing fee in certain circumstances.
+In some cases, labourers can set their minimum charge.
+This could be in the form of a specific minimum charge applied to your total cost - however, it may apply as an extension of an existing fee in certain circumstances.

 Location